 Older people can be abused by having harmful things done or said to them or by having necessary things withheld from them.
 Abuse usually becomes more frequent and severe over time.
 Abused older people have poor physical health, psychological damage, repeated hospitalization, financial loss, and premature death more often then nonabused older people.

 Each year in the United States, thousands of older people are abused or neglected.
 The perpetrator is usually a family member, most often an adult child who is the older person’s caregiver.
 Sometimes professional caregivers, such as home health care workers or employees of nursing homes and other institutions, abuse older people.
-Reports of elder abuse increased during the COVID‐19 pandemic COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China... read more , possibly due to increased vulnerability of victims and stressors or triggers of abusers due to social isolation, financial hardships, and poor mental health.
+Reports of elder abuse increased during the COVID‐19 pandemic COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more , possibly due to increased vulnerability of victims and stressors or triggers of abusers due to social isolation, financial hardships, and poor mental health.

-Caregivers Avoiding Caregiver Burnout Some older people have family members, friends, or neighbors who are willing and able to provide help and care.
-Such people may be called caregivers.
-Occasionally, members of religious or other... read more are often overwhelmed by the demands of care, have inadequate preparation or resources, or do not know what is expected of them.
+Caregivers Avoiding Caregiver Burnout are often overwhelmed by the demands of care, have inadequate preparation or resources, or do not know what is expected of them.
 They may also become increasingly socially isolated, sometimes increasing their resentment and making abuse more likely.
 Many caregivers do not intend to abuse the person, and some may not even know that they are abusing the person.

 Common types of elder abuse include physical abuse, sexual abuse, psychologic abuse, neglect, and financial abuse.
 Multiple forms of abuse often happen in combination.